 Other features, essays, and criticism have appeared in The New York Times, Washington Post, Boston Globe, Tablet Magazine, the Jewish Daily Forward, The Jewish Week, Time Out New York, the New York Post, Columbia Public Health magazine, Cornell Alumni Magazine, Brevity magazine, and the anthology A Living Lens: Photographs of Jewish Life from the Pages of the Forward (Norton).

 For the past decade I have taught in a variety of settings and institutions including The University of the Arts (Philadelphia), Lafayette College, Grub Street, the JCC in Manhattan, Eldridge Street Synagogue, and LA's Skirball Museum.
 I feel grateful for all the amazing storytellers (and stories) I've gotten to work with, including some journalists, novelists, memoirists/spiritual seekers – even alternative rock stars.

-I am a graduate of Cornell University, and also earned an MFA in Creative Writing from Vermont College of Fine Arts in 2014.
+I am a graduate of Cornell University, and also earned an MFA in Creative Writing from Vermont College of Fine Arts.